 This unique church in Helsinki was designed half a century ago.
 The inside of the church lies underground, and was carved out of ancient rock of the Helsinki peninsula.
 Not only a place of worship, it is also used as a concert hall, its acoustic properties being exceptional.
 The dome is glazed glass and copper sheeting, and the whole space is a marvel of natural light in the daylight hours.

 Do you wish to visit the Baltic or Lapland?
-Scandi Classics can take you there!
+Scandi Travel can take you there!
 Contact us today for the full range of trips and tours we offer.